inkoalawetrust/Smart-Marines/readme.md

 ## Scrapped features

-- Swimming, the code and behavior for it is janky (Or rather, it was always more janky than the rest of my shit code from the very beginning.).
-Their water movement is just moving in a straight line, and on top of all that.
-I still have not been able to get any swimming sprites for the marine, so it still used the normal player moving animation as a placeholder.
-So the swimming behavior will be scraped entirely.
+- Swimming, the code and behavior for it was janky, barebones, and prone to breaking.
+And TG5 was never able to make the swimming sprites for the marine, so it was scrapped.
 - Taunting, I have had to rewrite this NPC 6 goddamn times, so I won't even bother readding this.
 Plus it looked kinda stupid anyway.